Proposing Core Curriculum Courses

 Proposing a Core Curriculum Course

 Newcomb-Tulane College welcomes course proposals from faculty for inclusion in the Core Curriculum.
-Faculty looking to add an NTC core attribute to their course should consider and address the learning outcomes of the relevant core attribute in their proposal.
+Faculty looking to add an NTC Core Curriculum attribute to their course should consider and address the learning outcomes of the relevant attribute in their proposal.

-Course proposals for a core attribute should be submitted through the CIM system.
-Please see the Curriculum Committee page for more information on how to submit a proposal.
+Course proposals for a Core Curriculum attribute should be submitted through the CIM system.
+Please see the faculty committee page for more information on how to submit a proposal.

 Proposing a New Service-Learning Course